 Patients with vallecular cysts often have similar symptoms/signs as those with laryngomalacia.

-Postoperatively, patients generally do very well and most often resume normal diet with no breathing issues.
+Patients generally do very well after surgery and most often resume normal diet with no breathing issues.
 Occasionally, patients may require some support for secondary laryngomalacia or reflux until the airway grows sufficiently.
 Recurrence of the cyst is very rare following treatment.

 Infants with vallecular cysts need to be evaluated for both airway and feeding issues.
 Management of the airway often requires a combination of supportive, medical and surgical care.
 Feeding and swallowing issues are common in children with these conditions and often need to be addressed by speech pathologists and GI specialists.